Counseling Center Director & Therapists

 Carol Lewis is a Licensed Marriage and Family Therapist in the State of Florida and a Clinical Member of the American Association of Marriage and Family Therapists.
 Since 1986, Carol Lewis has been providing therapy to individuals, couples and families in Accredited Samaritan Institute Counseling Centers in South Florida.
 In addition to her education and training as a family therapist, Carol has worked in the field of codependency and addictions, and she is well acquainted with 12-Step recovery.
 Her clients appreciate her warm and empathetic manner as well as her practical approach to healing and growth.

 Lisa believes in the mind-body connection and the importance of grounding practices.
 She understands and teaches self-care and self-acceptance as an important part of a balanced life.
-She walks in faith and understands the power of prayer.
-Regardless of your faith background, Lisa will walk with you to help you understand your strengths that will allow you to find healing.
+She has faith and understands the power of prayer.
+Regardless of your faith background, Lisa will help you understand your strengths that will allow you to find healing.

 Maryann Mayo is a Licensed Clinical Social Worker (LMSW, LCSW) with a Master of Science degree in Clinical Social Work from Columbia University, New York and a Bachelor of Science degree in Behavioral Science /Psychology from Stony Brook University, New York.
 She has many years of experience in a variety of settings in both the private and public sector serving various populations and ages in the area of mental and physical health.